How to Create an Active Shooter Response Plan

 The most effective way to prepare for an active shooter event is by implementing measures that attempt to prevent the event completely.
 While there are no clear-cut indicators that a current or past employee might engage in a violent act, a robust active shooter preparedness plan should cover red flags and behaviors to look out for.
 Start by incorporating three key methods into your prevention plan:

 - Training programs to teach employees about recognizing potential violent behavior

 - Intervention measures to properly evaluate and combat issues

 Between 2006 and February 2020, 13 mass workplace shootings were carried out by a current or former employee—roughly one per year on average.
 To help keep this from happening at your organization, you should have your employees help identify others who are headed down a violent trajectory.
 Your company should educate employees about common indicators of perpetrators and patterns of behavior that may contribute to workplace violence through pamphlets and instructional videos, such as those from the U.S. Department of Homeland Security (DHS).
 Training like this will equip your employees to better recognize potentially dangerous individuals.

 - Recent acquisition of multiple firearms

-- An interest in explosives
+- Interest in explosives

-- A fascination with past shootings/mass attacks
+- Fascination with past shootings/mass attacks

 - Being the victim of bullying in the workplace